daattali/beautiful-jekyll/_posts/2023-02-17-GKE-Workload-Identity.md

 Furthermore, if each application workload is using the Compute Engine service account, it complicates auditing and visibility of what workloads used the service account to make the API calls.

-In the event the Compute Engine service account becomes compromised and you need to revoke it, you are no longer revoking just the service account for a single application, you are revoking the service account for all application workloads, introducing more toil and an outage to multiple applications.
+In the event the Compute Engine service account becomes compromised, and you need to revoke it, you are no longer revoking just the service account for a single application, you are revoking the service account for all application workloads, introducing more toil and an outage to multiple applications.

-It’s also worthwhile calling out at this stage your Google Kubernete Engine/GKE cluster nodes should not be running under the default Compute Engine service account for the same reasons regarding principle of least privilege.
+It’s also worthwhile calling out at this stage your Google Kubernetes Engine/GKE cluster nodes should not be running under the default Compute Engine service account for the same reasons regarding principle of least privilege.
 The default Compute Engine service account has significantly more permissions than a GKE node service account requires.
 For this reason, run your GKE nodes under a dedicated GKE Node service account.

 There is a predefined IAM role for GKE node service accounts that has the minimum required permissions under [roles/container.nodeServiceAccount]( https://cloud.google.com/iam/docs/understanding-roles#container.nodeServiceAccount).

 # Workload Identity

-Workload Identity is the recommended method to access Google Cloud API’s from a Google Kubernetes Engine (GKE) hosted application workload.
-With Workload Identity, your workload is able to impersonate a predefined Google Cloud IAM service account to gain access to the required resources.
+Workload Identity is the recommended method to access Google Cloud APIs from a Google Kubernetes Engine (GKE) hosted application workload.
+With Workload Identity, your workload can impersonate a predefined Google Cloud IAM service account to gain access to the required resources.
 Pods that use the configured Kubernetes service account, impersonate the IAM service account when they access the GCP API’s.
 This enables you to define distinct, fine-grained identities and authorisation for each application in your cluster.

 Each GKE cluster with Workload identity enabled is assigned a workload identity pool name in the format: PROJECT_ID.svc.id.goog.
 IAM uses this naming format to trust the Kubernetes service account credentials.
 This is made possible due to all Google Cloud Project ID’s being globally unique, across all organisations.